 - participating in a study abroad program

 In completing the foreign experience requirement, international business and economics majors can take advantage of one of Brockport's many opportunities to study abroad.
-Overseas programs may take the form of traditional college/university course work or an intership program.
+Overseas programs may take the form of traditional college/university course work or an internship program.
 With one of the largest study abroad programs in the nation, the College has programs in England, France, Costa Rica, Mexico, Australia, Ghana, Jamaica, Russia, Germany, The Netherlands, and many other locations.
 Summer Programs include countries such as Greece, Australia, Mexico, England, and Costa Rica.
 Internship opportunities are available with many organizations and businesses in Australia, Canada, England, Mexico, Costa Rica, Scotland, and Germany.

 Note: under certain circumstances and with the written approval of the student's academic advisor, the foreign experience requirement may also be satisfied by: